seahorn/clam/README.md

   `--crab-print-summaries` displays the summaries for each function.
 The inter-procedural analysis is specially important if reasoning about memory contents is desired.

+- To make easier the communication with other LLVM-based tools, Crab-llvm can output the invariants by inserting them into the LLVM bitecode via `verifier.assume` instructions.
+The option `--crab-add-invariants-at-entries` injects the invariants that hold at each basic block entry while option `--crab-add-invariants-after-loads` injects the invariants that hold right after each LLVM load instruction.
+To see the final LLVM bitecode just add the option `-o out.bc`.

 #Known Limitations#